Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Simulation Results

 We use $c=10$ as the number of the strongest neighbors the agent explores each time.
 Correspondingly, the inputs to the dueling-DQN are 40-component vectors.
 The state inputs are processed by sequential fully-connected layers, organized into a state-value prediction branch and an action-advantage prediction branch, as in \cite{dueling}.
 The specifications for the neural network are summarized in Table~\ref{tab:neuralnetspecs}.

 This paper uses the bottleneck SINR onwards in the route as the future cumulative reward $\widetilde{Q}$ assigned to each state-action pair.
 For practical training, we express SINR in dB scale in order to have a more suitable range of values.
 Further, we add a constant bias to ensure that the reward is almost always positive.
 This is so that this reward definition can be extended to the case in which a discount factor related to delay can later be added.
-Specifically, in actual training, we pre-process the SINR in the definition of the $\widetilde{Q}$ function as follows:
+Specifically, in actual training, we define the $\widetilde{Q}$ function in term of SINR as follows:

-This pre-processing step makes the reward much easier to learn.
+This makes the reward much easier to learn.